Bira/octopus-carnival/_drafts/wir-mm3-4e-dark-one.md

 In other worlds, your typical team of Dark One acquisition experts is in direct competition with adventuring parties for the XP and treasure contained in dungeons, bandit lairs, and cultist strongholds.
-The PCs could arrive at one of these places only to discover a group of Dark Ones got there first and taken all the stuff.
+The PCs could arrive at one of these places only to discover a group of Dark Ones got there first and took all the stuff.

 Some of them prefer to work as mercenaries instead of thieves, and they'll join forces with anyone who pays them.
 Often their clients end up being cults of Vecna and other appreciators of the sneaky-stabby arts.

-And of course, if you want to tone down the speciesism here, you can also say your typical Dark One settlement relies on _trade_ more than it does on theft or mercenary work.
+And of course, if you want to tone down the speciesism here, you can just remove the divine curse bit.
+If you still want a Dark One community to be dependent on goods from outside, you can say they on _trade_ more instead of on theft and mercenary work.

 ## The Monsters